 - popular projects such as green wood bowls, Christmas ornaments, peppermills, pens and pencils, segmented bowls, and others

-When our expert turners visit to share their special talents, they usually provide a general demonstration over a full day and often are available a second day to provide individual instruction in a small group setting.
-Depending of the state of the club treasury, there may or may not be a modest fee to club members,for the demonstration; the cost of individual instruction is more and is proportionate to the number of participants.
+When our expert turners visit to share their special talents, they usually provide a general demonstration over a half day and often are available a for a 3-4 hour session to provide individual instruction in a small group setting. there is usually a modest fee to club members,for the demonstration; the cost of individual instruction is more and is proportionate to the number of participants.
+These fees are far less than costs for demonstrations or instructions in other settings.
 Some of our past instructors include:

-The club owns three lathes (two Jet mini lathes and one Jet 1442) used by our members to give demonstrations.
+The club owns three lathes (two Jet mini lathes and one Robust Sweet 16) used by our members to give demonstrations or hands on teaching.

 As a club, we often provide demonstrations for schools and at fairs to further promote the art of wood turning.